techwithlinh/ToDoList_App_Csharp/README.md

 ![Alt Text](todolist_app.png)

 ### Features
-This application allows you to:
+This simple to do list application allows you to:

 1. Add tasks with priorities
 2. Edit existing tasks
 3. Mark tasks as completed
 4. Remove tasks from the list
 5. Save tasks between sessions
+6. Set priorities

 ### Getting Started
 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.